Tersk horse: History

 The Tersk Stud was established by Semyon Budyonny in 1921 with the aim of re-establishing the horse population of Russia, which was depleted after the events of the Russian Revolution of 1917.

 Among the horses brought there in 1925 were two stallions and a few mares of the Ukrainian Strelets breed; this breed, now extinct, was a part-bred Arab with some influence of Orlov Trotter, Don and Kabardin.
 The two stallions, Tsenitel and Tsilindr, were used on cross-bred mares with Arab, Don, Kabardin and Strelets blood.
 To create the Tersk breed, the resulting mares were put to Arab stallions, among them Koheilan IV, Marosh, and Nasim.
-The intent was to create riding horse of Arab type, but larger and better adapted to extensive management in the taboon system.
+The intent was to create a riding horse of Arab type, but larger and better adapted to extensive management in the taboon system.
 The breed was officially recognised in 1948.

-In 2007 the conservation status of the Tersk in Europe was listed by the FAO as "endangered".
+In 2007 the conservation status of the Tersk in Europe was listed by the Food and Agriculture Organization of the United Nations as "endangered".